- About us

 Jessie Williams (she/her)

-Jessie is a member of the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation).
+Jessie is a citizen of the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation).
 Leaning on the wisdom gained from her lived experience, educational attainment, professional journey, and elder teachings, she has developed a passion for being a relationship holder, a bridge, a connector.
 The teaching that guides her in this work comes from her language, Nch'u7mut (to be one, to be in unity).
-Jessie strongly believes in need for people from diverse walks of life to come together for the betterment of all.
+Jessie strongly believes in need for people from diverse walks of life to come together for the health and wellbeing of all.

-She currently serves as the Director of Business Development and Communications for the New Relationship Trust, an Indigenous non-profit organization dedicated to empowering First Nations in British Columbia by allocating strategic resources in five key areas: Education, Governance Capacity, Language, Youth & Elders, and Economic development.
-Jessie is also a board of director for the Minerva BC Foundation which provides leadership development programs for women and girls, and partners with organizations to advance gender parity in British Columbia.
+Jessie is also a board of director and vice-chair for the Minerva BC Foundation which provides leadership development programs for women and girls, and partners with organizations to advance gender parity in British Columbia.
 You’ll often see her as a guest speaker or facilitator focused on equity, diversity, and inclusion from an Indigenous perspective.

 “With an open heart and open mind, I warmly welcome this opportunity to uplift the impactful work of the Department of Gender, Sexuality, and Women studies."